-When Oppo launched its sub-brand named ‘Realme’ in the last year, it was quite obvious that it had the top-class and highly demanded Xiaomi in view.
+When Oppo launched its sub-brand named ‘Realme’ last year, it was obvious that it had the top-class and highly demanded Xiaomi in view.
 Though with the Realme 1 model, the Chinese smartphone developer couldn’t make a big hit in the market, the model managed to get noticed.
 Since then the model has turned out to be a distinct entity and has now introduced its successor i.e., Realme 2.

 Instead of a glossy look, the Chinese smartphone maker has given this set a sober design.
 The phone is packed in between a glass back and 2.5D front glass along with a matte finish metal body that doesn’t let the phone slip from hands while taking the selfie.
 Coming to its design, the model is quite identical to its predecessor Realme 1 and Oppo F9 Pro.
 Realme 2 features a diamond-cut design with a weight of approximately 168gm and the dimensions 156.2*75.6*8.2.

 On the front section, the device highlights a notch structure on the top along with the front camera for the selfie and an earpiece.
 Now coming to the bottom bezel, a micro-USB port, the speaker, a 3.5mm headphone jack, and a microphone are built-in.
 Next, to the left edge of the smartphone, you can spot volume buttons and the dual nano-SIM card slot whilst the right edge supports power button.

 Users can observe the amazing diamond-cut design with black and blue color at the device’s rear panel.
 It supports dual rear camera set up with camera sensors being 13MP + 2MP paired with an LED flashlight and the fingerprint sensor.
 The logo ‘Realme’ is apparent at the bottom of the rear panel.